Admission degree-seeking students

 You can find information in German here.

-Our Welcome Guide (in German and English) will help you prepare for the semester abroad and also guide you during your studies.
+Our International Student Guide (in German and English) will help you prepare for the semester abroad and also guide you during your studies.

 Scholarships